 Being able to recognize when a loved one has relapsed can help you prevent them from spiraling down into their addiction too far.
-There are many indications someone has begun to misuse substances again, but here are five common signs your loved one may have relapsed.
+There are many indications someone has begun to misuse substances again, but here are five common signs your loved one has relapsed.

 1. They believe they can take substances without falling back into old patterns.

 Recovery is considered a life-long process, so it is natural to run into instances when it can be tempting to use substances again.
 These situations can be hard to rationalize, especially when someone first quits a substance, as cravings can be stronger during this time.
 You’ll often hear arguments like “One drink/hit won’t make a difference.”
-Responding to urges to use again: It is vital to remind your loved one of how much progress they have already made.
-Other treatments like cognitive behavioral therapy suggest using different methods to distract them, such as a recreational activity or art project to help keep their mind off their cravings. [middle-callout]
+It is vital to remind your loved one of how much progress they have already made.
+Other treatments like cognitive behavioral therapy suggest using different methods to distract them, such as a recreational activity or art project to help keep their mind off their cravings.

 2. Your loved one quickly becomes defensive and denies any accusations of substance use.

 Sometimes it is apparent when someone picks up old habits, other times it isn’t.
 However, when someone becomes jumpy or extremely defensive, it should set off alarms that this person is struggling with something, and it could be substance use.
-Talking to an overly defensive loved one: Defensiveness is a strong indication that someone may be fighting to stay on the sober side of recovery.
+Defensiveness is a strong indication that someone may be fighting to stay on the sober side of recovery.
 The best way to combat this is to open a line of communication and make sure your loved one knows that, no matter what, you are there for them.
 Being gentle and calm with someone defensive may be a challenge, but it can help avoid angry confrontation or blaming.

 3. They experience sudden swings in attitude or behavior.

 Sudden changes in day-to-day actions are a strong indication that someone is having a difficult time.
 When someone decides that they are no longer invested in their rehabilitation, they can experience sudden feelings of depression and anxiety.
 Substance use may be how they choose to cope because that is what their body has become accustomed to.
-What you can do when someone acts out: Recognizing the emotions your loved one is experiencing can be vital to understanding their perspective.
+Recognizing the emotions your loved one is experiencing can be vital to understanding their perspective.
 Remind them that substance use only offers a temporary escape from those hard-to-handle feelings and that temporary escape is not worth risking their sobriety.

 4. Your loved one stops investing in their relationships.